Few shrubs can match the fantastic flower power that azaleas are loved for.

 First bred in Belgium almost 200 years ago, Ghent hybrids are a cross of R. luteum and American species such as R. calendulaceum and R. periclymenoides.

 The flowers come in luminous shades of orange, pink, red, white, and yellow and have a light, sweet scent.
 They bloom in April and May.
 Hardy in Zones 5 to 8.

 Midsized and bushy, Girard hybrids began in Geneva, Ohio, and have a complex lineage that include R. kaempheri and Knap Hill cultivars.

 Large flowers bloom in bright shades of fuchsia, mauve, pink, red, salmon, and white.
 These are evergreens, but the foliage often turns bright red to maroon in cold temperatures.
-Hardy in Zones 6-7.
+Hardy in Zones 6 to 7.

 Knap Hill Hybrids